chrisl8/ArloBot/README.md

  - Move all web bookmarks into relevant comments in my code or this Readme
  - Use vcgencmd get_throttled to detect and alarm on voltage and thermal issues
  - Monitor battery power from the activity board and alarm/act on low voltage
+ - Clean up any remaining noetic references
+ - Test and build docker test method listed in setup-jazzy
+ - Get github actions working
+ - Set up a script to pull/build propeller code on x86, since it cannot be done on the Pi, which is the target architecture for the setup file.
+ - arlobot.yaml is gone, so fix up anything that depends on it

 ArloBot Package for ROS
 =======================